Narottam Mishra

-Dr. Narottam Mishra (born 15 April 1960) is the former Minister for Home Affairs, Law and Legislative Affairs, Prisons, and Parliamentary Affairs in Government of Madhya Pradesh.
+Dr. Narottam Mishra (born 15 April 1960) is an Indian politician who served as the former Minister for Home Affairs, Law and Legislative Affairs, Prisons, and Parliamentary Affairs in Government of Madhya Pradesh.

-He is a leader of the Bharatiya Janata Party (BJP) and represents Datia constituency in Madhya Pradesh Legislative Assembly, from where he has been elected thrice consecutively, having also previously represented Dabra thrice.
+He is a leader of the Bharatiya Janata Party (BJP) and represented Datia constituency in Madhya Pradesh Legislative Assembly, from where he has been elected thrice consecutively, having also previously represented Dabra thrice.
 He lost 2023 assembly election against congress candidate Bharti Rajendra on 3 December 2023.

 Early life

 He holds an M.A., and Ph.D. from Jiwaji University, Gwalior in 1998.
 He was Secretary of Jiwaji University Gwalior's students union in year 1977-78 and member of State Executive Body of MP Bharatiya Janata Yuva Morcha in 1978–80.